Death of Subhas Chandra Bose: Last days and journeys

-Death in plane crash

-Clipping from Japanese newspaper, published on 23 August 1945, reporting the death of Bose and General Tsunamasa Shidei of the Japanese Kwantung Army in Japanese-occupied Manchuria.
+Crash

 Just as the bomber was leaving the standard path taken by aircraft during take-off, the passengers inside heard a loud sound, similar to an engine backfiring.
 Airport mechanics saw something fall out of the plane.
 It was the portside engine, or a part of it, and the propeller.
 The plane swung wildly to the right and plummeted, crashing, breaking into two, and exploding into flames.
 Inside, the chief pilot, copilot and General Shidei were instantly killed.
 Rahman was stunned, passing out briefly, and Bose, although conscious and not fatally hurt, was soaked in gasoline.
 When Rahman came to, he and Bose attempted to leave by the rear door but found it blocked by the luggage.
 They then decided to run through the flames and exit from the front.
 The ground staff, now approaching the plane, saw two people staggering towards them, one of whom had become a human torch.
 The human torch turned out to be Bose, whose gasoline-soaked clothes had instantly ignited.
 Rahman and a few others managed to smother the flames, but also noticed that Bose's face and head appeared badly burned.
 According to Joyce Chapman Lebra, "A truck which served as ambulance rushed Bose and the other passengers to the Nanmon Military Hospital south of Taihoku."
-The airport personnel called Dr. Taneyoshi Yoshimi, the surgeon-in-charge at the hospital at around 3 PM.
+The airport personnel called Dr. Taneyoshi Yoshimi, the surgeon-in-charge at the hospital at around 3 pm.
 Bose was conscious and mostly coherent when they reached the hospital, and for some time thereafter.
 Bose was naked, except for a blanket wrapped around him, and Dr. Yoshimi immediately saw evidence of third-degree burns on many parts of the body, especially on his chest, doubting very much that he would live.
 Dr. Yoshimi promptly began to treat Bose and was assisted by Dr. Tsuruta.
 According to historian Leonard A. Gordon, who interviewed all the hospital personnel later: